Spread the love

 Old Testament: This term means to run out, to pass, to accomplish, to satisfy, and to have excess.

-New Testament: This term, focusing on the physical, means to fill (with the Holy Spirit, emotions, and things), to soak, and to pass (complete).
-For purposes of brevity, I will exclude spatial examples (like people, fish, etc.)
+New Testament: This term, focusing on the physical, means to fill (with the Holy Spirit, emotions, and things), and to soak.
+For purposes of brevity, I will exclude spatial examples (like people, fish, etc.) and temporal examples (completion of time and days passed.)

 Scripture: